beagleboard/docs/support.rst

 # Support

+#NOTE: #TODO# all the links need updating and content moved into this repo.

 ## Getting started

 The starting experience for all Beagles has been made to be as consistent as is possible.
-For any of the Beagle Linux-based open hardware computers, visit our [getting started guide](https://docs.beagleboard.org/support/getting-started).
+For any of the Beagle Linux-based open hardware computers, visit our [getting started guide](support/getting-started).

 ## Getting support